C++ for Embedded Systems Training Course

 By the end of this training, participants will be able to:

-- Understand the basic concepts of real-time operating systems.
+- Understand the fundamental concepts of real-time operating systems.

-- Interface a FreeRTOS application to hardware peripherals.
+- Interface a FreeRTOS application with hardware peripherals.

-14 HoursThis instructor-led, live training in Botswana (online or onsite) is aimed at FPGA developers who wish to use Vivado to design, debug, and implement hardware solutions.
+21 HoursThis instructor-led, live training in Botswana (online or onsite) is aimed at intermediate-level embedded systems engineers and AI developers who wish to deploy machine learning models on microcontrollers using TensorFlow Lite and Edge Impulse.

 By the end of this training, participants will be able to: